There are now 3 possible online modes for units:

 - Students are able to (1) work effectively as a group to deliver on project objectives; (2) assimilate a range of field information to make reliable technical decisions; (3) apply relevant engineering techniques for designing subsea or land-based technologies; (4) design a production schedule; and (5) develop a related economic evaluation of field viability over the short, medium and long term.

-- Typically this unit is assessed in the following ways: (1) multiple assignments and (2) final report.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) term project; and (3) final examination.
 Further information is available in the unit outline.